Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

-Siargao Airport (officially Sayak Airport, IATA code: IAO) is your gateway to paradise.
+Siargao Airport (officially Sayak Airport, IATA code: IAO ) is your gateway to the Philippines' surf capital.
+Located on the northeastern tip of Mindanao, Siargao has no direct international flights, so you'll connect through Cebu (CEB) or Clark (CRK) from Manila or other Asian cities.
 Unlike large international hubs, IAO is a small, charming provincial airport that handles the surge of surfers, tourists, and island-hoppers arriving daily.
 While its size adds to the island's charm, navigating your arrival can be chaotic if you aren't prepared.
 Here's everything you need to know to start your Siargao vacation smoothly.

 Exterior shot of Siargao Airport (Sayak Airport) terminal building.